101-Coconsulting/TC3005B.501/CONTRIBUTING.md

 #### 4.3.2.
 Merging a Release

-Once the release has been apropriately reviewed and approved, it should be merged into the `main` branch utilizing the squash and rebase merge method, with the message of the commit containing the descriptions of all the commits which are being incorporated into the project for the new release.
-This means that the commit history for the `main` branch should only contain specific release squash commits with all the changes introduced by each release.
+Once the release has been apropriately reviewed and approved, it should be merged into the `main` branch utilizing the merge method, which creates a merge commit with the information of the release's PR.
+This means that the history of the `main` branch will mainly only contain the merge commits as first parents.
+However, still contain all of the commit history carried over from `development`.
+Which keeps the commit history complete but also clean when analyzed on a first-parent basis.

 [Back to top &#x21e7;](#contribution-guidelines)